Software Engineering: A Modern Approach

 instance.
 Our goal is to avoid a proliferation of Logger

-objects and instead have a single instance used throughout the system
+objects and instead use a single instance used throughout the system for

-for logging events.
-This is particularly important if the logs are
+logging events.
+This is particularly important if the logs are written

 Solution: The solution to this problem is to